l12f3r/postgresql-rds-dbeaver/README.md

 Instead of provisioning several resources depending on another top VPC resource, I decided to use a [module](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest) for the VPC.
 Thankfully, provisioning subnets is already done in this block of code.

-I also set up a `data` source to pick the list of availability zones related to the region defined on the `providers.tf` file.
+I also set up a `data` source to fetch the list of availability zones related to the region defined on the `providers.tf` file.

-The database must be configured on a private subnet, for security reasons.
-Upon configuring the meta-arguments for private and public subnets, make sure to set the variable as list type.

 ```terraform
 #main.tf